For individuals in the U.S. & U.S. territories

 Many mental health practitioners (MHPs) today recognize and affirm the importance of cultural background — race, ethnicity, gender, sexuality — in their clients' lives.
 But many MHPs also struggle to address cultural issues in practice, whether because of unfamiliarity, or fear of giving offense, or because cultural differences or similarities between client and therapist make it difficult to view the client objectively.

 This book describes how therapists can combine multicultural theory with their own lived experience to meaningfully engage clients in issues of culture.

-The authors of this book recommend that MHPs focus not on what they have learned in previous clinical or educational settings, but on what they don't know about the client who sits across from them.
+Hook, Davis, Owen, and DeBlaere recommend that MHPs focus not on what they have learned in previous clinical or educational settings but on what they don't know about the client who sits across from them.
 They discuss practical strategies for engaging with clients and their cultural identities, including repairing mistakes that threaten the therapeutic relationship.

 Through a wide range of case examples and hands-on exercises, the authors demonstrate how therapists can learn to acknowledge their limitations, and view them as opportunities to connect with clients at a deeper level.

 - Multicultural Orientation

 - Working on Cultural Biases, Power, and Privilege